ufal/npfl139/exam/questions.md

   is a quantile distribution.
 Write down the 1-Wasserstein distance betwen the two distributions, and explicitly write down how the closest $Z_\theta$ looks like, assuming $F_Z^{-1}$ is continuous.
 [10]

+- Assume we can get samples with a distribution $P$.
+Write down the loss to minimize if we want to estimate the mean of the distribution and prove it.
+[5]

+- Assume we can get samples with a distribution $P$.
+Write down the loss to minimize if we want to estimate the median of the distribution and prove it.
+[5]

+- Assume we can get samples with a distribution $P$.
+Write down the loss to minimize if we want to estimate a quantile $τ$ and prove it.
+[5]

+- Explain how we can solve the problem of quantile regression not being smooth around zero, including the formula of the result.
+[5]

+- Write down the QR-DQN-1 training algorithm including the quantile Huber loss
+  $\rho_\tau^\kappa$ (it is fine to use $\kappa=1$).
+How does the inputs and outputs of the network look like (including their shapes)?
+[10]

+- Describe the network inputs and outputs (including their shapes) of DQN, C51, QR-DQN, IQN.
+[5]